Court of Chancery: Victorian era

-The 1830s saw a reduction in the "old corruption" that had long plagued the court, first through the Chancery Sinecures Act 1832 (which abolished a number of sinecure offices within the court and provided a pension and pay rise for the lord chancellor, in the hope that it would reduce the need for the chancellor to make money by selling court offices) and then through the Chancery Regulation Act 1833. (which changed the appointments system so that masters in Chancery would henceforth be appointed by the Crown, not by the lord chancellor, and that they would be paid wages.)
-Through the abolition of sinecures, taking into account the wages and pension, this saved the Court £21,670 a year.
+The 1830s saw a reduction in the "old corruption" that had long plagued the court, first through the Lord Chancellor's Pension Act 1832 (2 & 3 Will.
+4. c.
+111) (which abolished a number of sinecure offices within the court and provided a pension and pay rise for the lord chancellor, in the hope that it would reduce the need for the chancellor to make money by selling court offices) and then through the Chancery Regulation Act 1833 (3 & 4 Will.
+4. c.
+94). (which changed the appointments system so that masters in Chancery would henceforth be appointed by the Crown, not by the lord chancellor, and that they would be paid wages.)
+Through the abolition of sinecures, taking into account the wages and pension, this saved the court £21,670 a year.
 The government had initially intended the 1832 bill to go further and abolish the Six Clerks, but the Clerks successfully lobbied to prevent this.
 This did not save them, however; in 1842 the "nettle" of the Six Clerks Office was grasped by Thomas Pemberton, who attacked them in the House of Commons for doing effectively sinecure work for high fees that massively increased the expense involved in cases.
-As a result, the Court of Chancery Act 1842 was passed in the same year that abolished the office of the Six Clerks completely.
+As a result, the Court of Chancery Act 1842 (5 & 6 Vict. c.
+103) was passed in the same year that abolished the office of the Six Clerks completely.